On this page:

 A minimum percentage of the land must be set aside for a garden area at ground level in accordance with the table below.

-The minimum garden area requirement cannot be exempted in the NRZ.
+The minimum garden area requirement cannot be exempted through a schedule in the NRZ.
 The minimum garden area requirement can be exempted through the schedule to the GRZ.

 Minimum subdivision area